Tyler Walker (footballer): Portsmouth (loan)

 On 18 January 2022, Walker joined League One side Portsmouth on loan until the end of the 2021–22 season after being signed by former Lincoln manager Danny Cowley.
 The loan spell was largely disappointing as he scored just one goal in nine starts and six substitute appearances for "Pompey" and was an unused substitute in the final six matches of the campaign despite being the highest paid player at Fratton Park.
 Jordan Cross of the Portsmouth News wrote that "Walker will go down as one of the worst and most expensive loan mistakes seen at Pompey in recent years".

+Return to Lincoln City

+On 12 July 2023, he rejoined Lincoln City on a free transfer on a two-year deal; Jez George, the club's director of football, said that "this is a football decision" from Walker that did not risk "compromising our wage structure".
+Head coach Mark Kennedy said that "with Ben House, he gives us two outstanding centre forwards".
+On 5 August 2023, he made his permanent Lincoln City debut, starting against Bolton Wanderers.
+However, just five games later he was ruled out for eight weeks with a hamstring injury.
+On 7 December, it was confirmed that Walker suffered a recurrence of the hamstring problem and was likely to miss the rest of the 2023–24 season.

+On 14 March 2025, Walker joined Wealdstone of the National League on loan for the remainder of the 2024–25 season as Lincoln's director of football Jez George allowed him to opportunity to find regular football following his recovery from a series of injuries.
+His wages were funded by the Wealdstone FC Supporters Club.
+He was released upon the expiry of his contract after returning to Lincoln.

+Barrow

+On 30 June 2025, Walker agreed a one-year deal – with the option of a further year – with League Two club Barrow.
+He made his debut on the opening day of the season, coming off the bench in a 1–0 defeat against Chesterfield.
+He scored his first goal in the EFL in two years by opening the scoring in a 2–1 win against Notts County on 16 August.

 International career

 On 5 September 2015, Walker made his debut for the England under-20s and scored a brace in a 5–0 win over the Czech Republic.

 Style of play

 Walker is a pacey and athletic forward.
 Danny Cowley nicknamed him "the Ghost" for his ability to appear from nowhere to score a goal.
-He is a natural finisher, however his work-rate has been criticised.
+He is a natural finisher, however, his work rate has been criticised.